wai-blue/ADIOS/docs/Prototype/troubleshooting.md

-# Prototype builder - Trouble shooting
+# Prototype builder - Troubleshooting

 Check following tips if you have any problem with the prototype builder.